-- Your Employer fails to pay premiums in accordance with the terms of this Plan. - Your Employer performs an act or practice that constitutes fraud or intentional misrepresentation of material fact in applying for or procuring coverage. - Your Employer has fallen below our minimum employer contribution or employer participation rules.
-We will submit a written notice to the Employer and provide 60 days to comply with these rules. - We terminate, cancel or non-renew all coverage under a particular policy form, provided that: - We provide at least 180 days' notice of the termination under a particular policy form, provided that;
+- Your Employer fails to pay premiums in accordance with the terms of this Plan. - Your Employer ceases to meet the eligibility requirements to participate in the Plan. - Your Employer performs an act or practice that constitutes fraud or intentional misrepresentation of material fact in applying for or procuring coverage. - Your Employer has fallen below our minimum employer contribution or employer participation rules.
+We will submit a written notice to the Employer and provide 60 days to comply with these rules.

-- We offer the Employer and all other small Group (employer) or large Group (employer) policies, depending on the size of the Group, currently being offered or renewed by us for which you are otherwise eligible; and - We act uniformly without regard to the claims experience or any health status related factor of the individuals insured or eligible to be insured.
+- We terminate, cancel or non-renew all coverage under a particular policy form, provided that: - We provide at least 180 days' notice of the termination under a particular policy form, provided that; - We offer the Employer and all other small Group (employer) or large Group (employer) policies, depending on the size of the Group, currently being offered or renewed by us for which you are otherwise eligible; and - We act uniformly without regard to the claims experience or any health status related factor of the individuals insured or eligible to be insured.